- New VOA Director: “Great Journalism is Great Public Diplomacy” May 10, 2016

-Adam Clayton Powell III is President of the Public Diplomacy Council.
+Adam Clayton Powell III is President of the Public Diplomacy Council and Director of the USC Center on Communication Leadership and Policy's Washington Programs and a CPD Faculty Fellow.
 Powell is based in Washington, D.C., coordinating USC research projects with government agencies on topics ranging from cell phones as platforms for public service - education, health care and public safety - to cultural diplomacy.
-In addition, he co-hosts a monthly USC public diplomacy Washington, D.C., lunch forum on the first Monday of each month; go here for more details.
+In addition, he co-hosts a monthly USC public diplomacy Washington, D.C., lunch forum on the first Monday of each month; click here for more details.

 Before his move to Washington in 2010, he served as USC's Vice Provost for globalization, where he worked with faculty and deans to advance USC’s globalization initiative by expanding the university’s international presence, increasing USC’s leadership role in the Association of Pacific Rim Universities and promoting the university throughout the world.